How Do Flat Roof Drains Work?

 Why Proper Drainage Matters on Florida Flat Roofs

 Florida’s weather puts flat roofs to the test.
-Between heavy summer downpours, frequent thunderstorms, and hurricane season, water management isn’t optional—it’s foundational.
-A well-installed flat roof drainage system in Florida helps move rainwater off the surface quickly, before it has time to do damage.
+Between heavy summer downpours, frequent thunderstorms, and hurricane season—conditions reflected in official Florida rainfall and storm data—water management isn’t optional—it’s foundational.
+A well-installed flat roof drainage system in Florida—designed with long-term performance in mind and aligned with key flat roof system benefits—helps move rainwater off the surface quickly, before it has time to do damage.

 Poor drainage leads to flat roof water pooling, which can strain the roof structure and invite leaks.
-Left unchecked, it creates opportunities for mold, interior water damage, and even compromised insulation.
-If water remains pooled for over 48 hours after a storm, it can also shorten the roof’s life and potentially conflict with Florida’s building codes, particularly for commercial buildings.
+Left unchecked, it creates opportunities for mold, interior water damage, and even compromised insulation, especially in humid climates where moisture-related mold growth risks are well documented.
+If water remains pooled for over 48 hours after a storm, it can also shorten the roof’s life and potentially conflict with Florida Building Code flat roof drainage requirements, particularly for commercial buildings.

 There’s a common myth that flat roofs are meant to hold water.
 That’s not true.
-Even though they look level, they’re built with a slight pitch to encourage water flow.
-Standing water is a red flag—one that shouldn’t be ignored.
+Even though they look level, they’re built with a slight pitch to encourage water flow, consistent with industry-recommended minimum slope standards for low-slope roofs.
+Standing water is a red flag—one that shouldn’t be ignored, as it’s often one of the signs roof needs replacement.

 How Flat Roof Drainage Systems Work